JingxianLin/Bosch-Challenge/README.md

 **The car stays in its lane except when changing lanes**

 During lane changes, the car doesn't spend more than 3 seconds outside the lane lines.
-During normal operation the car stays inside the lane lines with the flow of traffic.
+During normal operation, the car stays inside the lane lines with the flow of traffic.

 ----------------------------------------------------------------------------------------------------------------------------------------